Actuarial-Control-Cycle-T1-2024/group-page-showcase-control-cycle-consulting/README.md

 >
 >The main model used to project the cash flows of the newly implemented wellness program and any sensitivity analysis conducted can be accessed [here](https://github.com/Actuarial-Control-Cycle-T1-2024/group-page-showcase-control-cycle-consulting/blob/main/Projection%20of%20Cash%20Flows.xlsm).
 The additional files provided are supplementary and certain excel spreadsheets provide an indication of background calculations used to create some of the tabs in the main model excel spreadsheet.

+# Team Members
+* Aazeen Ashar (z5349309)
+* Divena Rajasundaram (z5363882)
+* Helen Wang (z5364763)
+* Alex Weng (z5308238)
+* Yuhan Zhou (z5361664)

+# Feedback
+Our team sees the value in constantly reviewing our modelling and reporting writing procedures as this is a critical aspect of the actuarial control cycle, hence our team strongly welcomes any feedback, especially any criticism that can be used to iteratively revise our existing procedures.

 # Report Overview
 **1 Objectives**